pubannotation/pubannotation/docs/submit-annotation.md

-You can also POST annotations without specification of div, e.g., `http://pubannotation.org/projects/your-project/docs/sourcedb/PMC/sourceid/123456/annotations.json` In the case, the divs corresponding to the _text_ in your JSON will be automatically found.
+You can also POST annotations without specification of div, e.g., `http://pubannotation.org/projects/your-project/docs/sourcedb/PMC/sourceid/123456/annotations.json` In the case, the divs corresponding to the _text_ in your JSON data will be automatically found.
 It may take a bit of time (several minutes).